Learn All About Fragrant Flowers With Geranium

 - When you water the soil, let it dry for some time.
-Do not water too frequently, as it will not let the soil dry.
+Do not water too frequently, as it will not allow the media to dry.

-- During the winter season you need to water less but make sure that roots do not dry out.
-In this season the plants use lesser water and grow at a slow pace.
+- You need to water less during the winter season but make sure that roots do not dry out.
+In this season, the plants use lesser water and grow at a slow pace.

 - Try cutting the dead-end of spent flowers to ensure more blooming.

 - Keep pinching the stems often to encourage bushiness.

 - You must use fertilizer to keep pests away during the blooming months.
 These are the months when the plant is active.